woossi0/suite/docs/usermanual/source/intro/installation/windows/components.rst

 The following is a list of components available for OpenGeo Suite on Windows.
 These are accessible from the **Components** page of the installer.

-Adding or removing components to OpenGeo Suite can be accomplished by running the installer again and selecting or deselecting the appropriate component.
+Adding components to OpenGeo Suite can be accomplished by running the installer again and selecting the appropriate component.

 .. note:: The list of available components differs between OpenGeo Suite and OpenGeo Suite Enterprise.
 For more information on OpenGeo Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.